Back to Blog

 • $100/hour average: 9 massages

 Before hiring massage coaches, I never calculated my expenses.
-Knowing your numbers is the responsibility of every business owner.
+Knowing your numbers is every business owner's responsibility.
 For example, do you have a monthly monetary goal?
 What’s yours?
-Where do you fall in below?
+Where do you fall below?

 • $70/hour average, 20 massages: $1400/weekly $5600/monthly